May 7, 2023

 All workflow PDFs get collected in your Submissions page.
 You also get email notifications after each step.
 There’s a dedicated Workflow button on the top of Submission page.
 One click shows you:

-For more details, navigate to our user guide - Collaborate with Workflows .
+For more details, navigate to Collaborate with Workflows .

 January 30, 2018